BALI WEATHER GUIDE

 ⛈️

 December brings the wet season into full swing.
-Christmas and New Year see a significant surge of tourists willing to brave the rain for the festive atmosphere — rates spike over the holiday period.
-The Seminyak and Kuta restaurant and bar scene is electric over Christmas and New Year.
-Rain doesn't stop the party — at The Forge, it enhances the warm, cosy gastropub atmosphere.
+Christmas and New Year see a surge of tourists.
+The Seminyak and Kuta scene is electric over the holidays.
+At The Forge, the rain enhances the warm, cosy gastropub atmosphere.

 Best activities: New Year celebrations, festive beach events, indoor dining and bar scene.